 The tools developed by the project will be made available to other UK and French cultural heritage sites on a cloud-based system where they can be easily accessed and adapted to the needs of each specific heritage location.

 The project is a major step in providing cultural heritage sites with an effective way to enhance visitor experiences while increasing visitor numbers and revenue.

-The aim of the project is to make AR/VR available for a lesser cost to more heritage sites to help them increase the number of visitors by tailoring their digitalisation to their business models.
+The aim of the project is to gain a better understanding of the visitor experience as well as make AR/VR available at lower cost to more heritage sites – helping them increase the number of visitors by tailoring digitisation to their own business models.